 In later years the union presented her with a much-needed mobility scooter.
 Reflecting her dynamic personality, she became a member of a group described on one occasion as ‘Whitehawk’s answer to the Red Arrows, performing a string of daredevil manoeuvres using only mobility scooters…they will have red, white and blue smoke belching out from their machines, just like the world famous Red Arrows jets , as they perform their routine to the Dambusters theme music.’

 A much-loved mother, grandmother, and great grandmother, Faith died in 2015 at the age of 83, having spent decades helping other people.
 It was typical of her passionate commitment and forward thinking that she had ensured that all her positions had successors firmly in place.
-Her daughter, Zena Barton is currently writing a book about Faith’s life, and has kindly contributed the information for this article, and also the programme for Faith’s 90th birthday celebration which features under the ‘Bus Names’ section.
+Her daughter, Zena Barton is currently writing a book about Faith’s life, and has kindly contributed the information for this article, and also the programme for Faith’s 90th birthday celebration which is featured below.

 Sue Delafons